adamnemecek/Genesis/README.md

 - Drawing of pencil samples
 - Mastering space coordinate
 - use the Pencil position/pressure
-- use Maetal for the rendering
+- use Metal for the rendering